A chronology of key events:

 2012 February - Thousands cross into Niger to escape fighting in Mali.

 2013 May - Suicide bombers stage separate attacks on a military barracks and a French-run uranium mining site in the north.
-The defence minister says al-Qaeda-linked militants are suspected of carrying out the attacks.
+The government blames al-Qaeda-linked militants.

 2013 June - Historical city of Agadez awarded World Heritage status by UNESCO.